BORDERLINE PERSONALITY CLIENT

 them, and continue to build and solidify trust.

-Recovery methods reaches a transitional plateau in their wellness
+reaches a transitional plateau in their wellness journey.
+They'll

-journey.
-They'll recognize the strides they're making, but are
+recognize the strides they're making, but are fearful/ambivalent

-fearful/ambivalent about going further.
-I've coined this, The
+about going further.
+I've coined this, The Life Raft

-Life Raft segment of treatment: If you've stayed afloat on
+segment of treatment: If you've stayed afloat on a huge chunk

-a huge chunk of driftwood in the middle of the ocean your entire
+of driftwood in the middle of the ocean your entire life, and

-life, and it's kept you from drowning every time a large wave
+it's kept you from drowning every time a large wave hits, you're

-hits, you're not gonna easily surrender that life raft~ even though
+not gonna easily surrender that life raft~ even though it's steadily

-it's steadily taking on more and more water each week!
-Even if
+taking on more and more water each week!
+Even if a bigger/sturdier

-a bigger/sturdier plank floats by, you can't see beneath the water's
+plank floats by, you can't see beneath the water's surface to

-surface to determine if it will support your weight, so fear
+determine if it will support your weight, so fear of the unknown

 the Borderline, pain is easier to tolerate than pleasure.
 This